jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Specifies a data source for bootstrapping the PostgreSQL cluster.
+Specifies a data source for bootstrapping the IvorySQL cluster.

 <table>
     <thead>